Criminology and Law BA (Hons)Study level: Undergraduate

 - Applied approach designed to develop the skills required for graduate employment in various criminal justice roles.

-- Expert speakers from agencies involved in criminal justice complement and contextualise your understanding.
+- Expert speakers from agencies involved in criminal justice complement and contextualise your understanding2.

-- Opportunities to participate in international field trips2 – previous criminology trips have included South Africa, the USA, Finland, Estonia, and Poland.
+- Opportunities to participate in international field trips – previous criminology trips have included South Africa, USA, Finland, Estonia, and Poland2.

 More than just a degree